AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_module_guide.rst

    Model tab

-* Select which model to use (see above table)
+* Select which model to use (see table above).
-* Whether to use pre-trained weights
+* Decide on using pre-trained weights.

 .. note::
-    The model will be initialized with our pre-trained weights, possibly improving performance (via transfer learning).
+    The model will be initialized with our pre-trained weights, possibly improving performance via transfer learning.
     Custom weights may also be loaded;
-    simply ensure they are compatible with the model.
+    simply ensure they are compatible with the chosen model.

-* Select the device to use for training (CPU or GPU if CUDA is available)
+* Select between CPU and GPU (if CUDA is available).

 2) **Data** tab
 ___________________